 You can also wrap the toothpick in some cotton so that it cleans better.
 Using cotton can add more debris inside, so it is better to just use the toothpick.
-Once you are confident you have removed all the gunk out, you can use the flashlight to check or just connect your iPhone to a charger and see if it’s working.
+Use the flashlight to check or just connect your iPhone to a charger and see if it’s working.

 The iPhone Lightning port is sensitive, it needs to be in the best condition so that it performs optimally.
 Dirt build-up can hinder the charging and data transfer performance of your iPhone and if you are unfortunate enough can even permanently damage the port.

 To keep your iPhone charging port clean, regularly check the port for dust build-up and clean it if there is any.
 It is better to be safe than sorry.
 Also whenever you go out, maybe to a beach or someplace with a lot of dust or dirt, check the port and clean it if necessary.

 The above guide can also be applied to other Apple devices like iPad, iPod Touch, and even Macs.
 Keep your ports clean and hope this article on how to clean iPhone charging ports was of help to you.
 Remember to be patient when cleaning your iPhone’s charging port.

 - Don’t use any liquids to clean your iPhone.Getting water into your iPhone even if it is waterproof, is never advisable.
 Using water to clean charging ports can mix with whatever dirt and grime is in your port to form some sort of primordial soup that is much harder to remove